 Committee Members Review Test Items and Validation Survey Results

 Following the content validation survey, test items are developed to match the test objectives that educators have rated as important and, therefore, valid.
-The newly developed items are the product of the combined work of content experts, teachers, item development specialists, psychometricians, and content reviewers.
+The newly developed items are the product of the combined work of content experts, educators, item development specialists, psychometricians, and content reviewers.

 Bias Review and Content Advisory committees review the results of the content validation survey and then review the newly developed draft test items at the item review conference, which typically spans one to two days for each committee review.
 Bias Review Committee members are asked to review each item for potential bias based upon a set of review criteria relating to areas of content, language, offense, and stereotypes.
 Content Advisory Committee members are asked to review each item and consider its alignment to the relevant validated test objective, as well as its accuracy, freedom from bias, and job-relatedness.